artur-ciocanu/launch.en/help/extension-dev/edge/format.md

 ---
 # Library modules in edge extensions

+>**Note**: Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
+These changes will be rolling out across all product documentation in the coming weeks.
+Please refer to the following [document](help/launch-name-updates.md) for a consolidated reference of the terminology changes.

 >[!IMPORTANT]
 >
 >This document covers the library module format for edge extensions.
 If you are developing a web extension, see the guide on [formatting web extension modules](../web/format.md) instead.